 DFARS 252.204-7012 Safeguarding Covered Defense Information and Cyber Incident Reporting.

-Suppliers supporting DoD contracts and handing CDI must:
+Suppliers supporting DoW contracts and handing CDI must:

 provide adequate security on information systems